New Mexico School Lunch Law: Governor Signs Bill, Outlaws Shaming Poor Students Who Can’t Pay To Eat

 The law allows for the collection of outstanding lunch account debts, but all efforts must be done in a manner to preserve a family’s dignity.
 What are your thoughts about the New Mexico school lunch law?

-[Featured image by Imagesbybarbara/iStock by Getty Images]
+[Featured Image by Imagesbybarbara/iStock by Getty Images]